vespCV/VespaVelutina-Impact/README.md

 ### Behavioral Changes of _Apis mellifera_
 - **Foraging paralysis threshold**: **≥12.6 _Vespa velutina_** present (Requier et al. 2019) — [see details](#441-foraging-paralysis-thresholds)
+  - **Note**: In Requier et al. 2019, hornets were counted as the maximum number hovering simultaneously in front of beehive during 15-minute visual observation periods (to avoid counting the same hornet more than once).
 - **Foraging decline threshold**: **>10 _Vespa velutina_** per hive (Monceau et al. 2018)
+  - **Note**: In Monceau et al. 2018, hornets were counted as the maximum number visible simultaneously in video frame during first 5 minutes of each hour (to avoid pseudo-replication).
 - **Activity reduction with protection**: Up to **41%** reduction in foraging paralysis (Requier et al. 2020) — [see details](#441-foraging-paralysis-thresholds)
 - **Defensive behavior effectiveness** (*Apis mellifera*):
   - Natural conditions (outside hive): **9.5%** of _Vespa velutina_ killed by balling (Arca et al. 2014)